 Baking cookies is something that you look forward to because of how fun it can be.
 It’s nice to get together with your family or your friends to bake some tasty treats for everyone to enjoy.

-If you’re baking cookies and you find out that your cookies are turning out way too puffy, then you might feel a bit disappointed.
+If you’re baking cookies and you find out that they’re turning out way too puffy, you might feel a bit disappointed.
 This likely isn’t how you wanted things to go, and you could be scratching your head trying to figure out where you went wrong.

 1 – Whipping Too Much Air Into the Dough While Creaming Butter

 The most common reason why cookies turn out puffier than they should is that you made a mistake while creaming your butter.
 When you’re creaming butter, it’s going to be necessary to mix the butter with sugar so that it can become properly blended.